Aritz Aduriz: Valencia

-Aged 29, Aduriz moved to Valencia CF on 14 July 2010, for about €4 million.
-He scored on his official debut on 28 August, opening an eventual 3–1 win at Málaga CF.
+Aged 29, Aduriz moved to Valencia on 14 July 2010, for about €4 million.
+He scored on his official debut on 28 August, opening an eventual 3–1 win at Málaga.

 From January 2011, after the arrival of Brazilian Jonas in the winter transfer window, and due to the fact manager Unai Emery often only played with one pure striker – Roberto Soldado – Aduriz found himself on the bench more often than not.
 He still managed to finish his first season as a Che with 14 competitive goals, including two in their campaign in the UEFA Champions League, one in each of the games against Bursaspor.

 Return to Athletic

 2012–2016

 On 27 June 2012, Aduriz rejoined first professional club Athletic Bilbao for a fee in the region of €2.5 million, signing for three years.
 On 23 August, he scored his first goals in his second spell, netting a brace in a 6–0 home rout of HJK Helsinki in the Europa League playoff round (9–3 on aggregate).
-On 20 October he returned to the Mestalla Stadium to face his previous team and netted twice, albeit in a 3–2 loss.
+On 20 October, he returned to the Mestalla Stadium to face his previous team and netted twice, albeit in a 3–2 loss.

-Aduriz continued with his form on 4 November 2012, scoring two goals in a 2–1 away win over Granada CF. He quickly profited from Llorente's shaky contractual situation to become first-choice, and finished his first season in his second spell with 18 official goals, 14 in the league.
+Aduriz continued with his form on 4 November 2012, scoring two goals in a 2–1 away win over Granada.
+He quickly profited from Llorente's shaky contractual situation to become first-choice, and finished his first season in his second spell with 18 official goals, 14 in the league.

-Llorente left for Juventus FC in summer 2013, and Aduriz was made the starter by new manager Ernesto Valverde.
-On 28 February of the following year, he scored three of his team's goals to help the hosts beat Granada CF 4–0.
+Llorente left for Juventus in summer 2013, and Aduriz was made the starter by new manager Ernesto Valverde.
+On 28 February of the following year, he scored three of his team's goals to help the hosts beat Granada 4–0.

 On 8 February 2015, Aduriz scored in a 2–5 home loss to Barcelona to complete a century of goals in Spain's top flight.
-In the last match of the campaign on 23 May, he netted twice in a 4–0 home victory against Villarreal CF to clinch the Zarra Trophy by surpassing Rayo Vallecano's Alberto Bueno, whilst also qualifying for the Europa League.
+In the last match of the campaign on 23 May, he netted twice in a 4–0 home victory against Villarreal to clinch the Zarra Trophy by surpassing Rayo Vallecano's Alberto Bueno, whilst also qualifying for the Europa League.
 In the 24th minute, he ceded a penalty kick to Iraola who was leaving the club after 16 years, but his teammate declined, so he converted it instead.